remiscarlet/mmd-foo/projects/Eru_Kimiiro_ni_Somaru/README.md

 - 2:03, work on smoothing that head movement a bit more
 - Middle section in general feels a bit restless.
 Use more no motion or minimal motion shots.
 - First section has a lot of excessively fast zooms
+- 0:08, I don't think legs bend like that.

 ### Subtitle notes:
 - Some kind of interesting kfx for rhythmically interesting parts?